corsairmarks/combined_stellaris_enhancements_and_fixes/mod/README.md

     * "Agrarian" Idyll for Lithoids at 1.4.0
     * Ringworld Origin Rebalance for 3.0.* at ???
     * Leader Traits: All Eligible Species Traits at 1.3.0 (formerly Enable All Eligible Species Traits for Leaders)
-    * ai upgrader at ??? (formerly Scientist AI Assistant Upgrader)
+    * Leader Traits: Scientist AI Assistant Upgrader at 1.0.4 (formerly Scientist AI Assistant Upgrader)
-    * prosp at ???
+    * Prosperity Tradition Rebalance for 3.0.3 at 1.2.0
     * Full Military Service for Battle Thralls at 1.4.0
     * Planetary Modifier Enhancements at 2.3.0
     * Primitive Conquest Enhancements at 1.3.0